Győr (genus): Gesztence(–Börcs) sub-branch

 This sub-branch located in Gesztence (from the 17th century, the repopulated village is known as Pusztasomorja, today it is part of the town of Jánossomorja).
 In 1226, brothers Seraphin and magister Saul, both sons of Somos (or Csamasz), sold ten mansiones from their property in Monyorókerék (present-day Eberau, Austria) to the abbot of Lébény.
 Nearly twenty years later, Saul was involved in the 1242 lawsuit over the patronage right of the Zselicszentjakab Abbey, representing his branch as a well-educated cleric.
 He served as archdeacon of Sopron by 1256, when his branch had mortgaged certain lands in Somogy County – for instance, Bajom – to brothers Mojs and Alexander (ancestors of the Dárói noble family), but were unable to ransom them.
 In 1279, the chapter of Győr recorded that John, son of Seraphin inherited the half of Gesztence (formerly belonged to Moson Castle) after Saul's death around 1262.
 However John handed over the property to his maternal relative, James, son of Michael, who already owned the other part.
 Conrad Győr from the Óvár branch questioned the validity of the contract and filed a lawsuit.
-He regained the whole parcel of Gesztence for 120 silver coins.
+He regained the whole parcel of Gesztence for 120 silver marks.
 Technically, the Gesztence branch broke up during this act.

 Some members of the branch possessed Börcs too; therefore they were called de Börcs ("börcsi") by contemporary documents.
 During the 1279 lawsuit, the brothers Pancras, Martin and Stephen agreed that Conrad took over the property of Gesztence.
 Pancras was referred to as a "royal man" in 1284, when possibly acted as a pristaldus (royal commissioner or "bailiff") during the determination of borders of Balony (today Baloň, Slovakia), which belonged to the castle folk of Győr.
 When Conrad listed his lands and villages in 1285, the half of Gesztence was owned by Pancras and Martin.